Rhys Ifans

 Rhys Ifans in 'The King's Man'

-By that time, Ifans had already begun working on his character in the blockbuster series "House of the Dragon," a spin-off of "Game of Thrones."
+By then, Ifans had already started developing his character for the blockbuster series "House of the Dragon," a spin-off of "Game of Thrones."
 Episodes began streaming on HBO in August 2022.
 Rhys played the role of King Viserys' Hand, Otto Hightower.
-According to the script, his character is a shrewd and insightful official who grew close to the throne by marrying his daughter Alicent to the widowed king.
+In the show, his character is a shrewd and calculating official who gained proximity to the throne by marrying his daughter Alicent to the widowed king.

 Rhys Ifans in 'House of the Dragon'